gethinode/docs/content/en/docs/latest/getting-started/commands.md

 ---
 title: Commands
 description: Use npm commands to automate the build process and to keep track of dependencies.
-date: 2023-07-21
+date: 2023-08-03
 layout: docs
 ---

-Hinode supports [Node Package Manager]({{< param "links.npm" >}}) to automate the build process and to keep track of dependencies.
+Hinode supports {{< link npm >}}Node Package Manager{{< /link >}} to automate the build process and to keep track of dependencies.
 The `package.json` file in the repository root defines several commands to simplify local development and testing.
 The following paragraphs describe the main commands.

 ## Installing the required modules